Sightseeing During the Nepal Bhutan Tour

 Kathmandu Sightseeing

-The journey to Nepal Bhutan begins with a sightseeing tour of Kathmandu, one of the most beautiful cities in Nepal.
-On the Kathmandu sightseeing day, you’ll glimpse Kathmandu’s rich cultural, religious, and architectural heritage.
+The journey to Nepal, Bhutan, begins with a sightseeing tour of Kathmandu, one of the most beautiful cities in Nepal.
+On the sightseeing day, you’ll glimpse Kathmandu’s rich cultural, religious, and architectural heritage.

-After sightseeing at Kathmandu Durbar square, you’ll move for sightseeing of the sacred site for Hindus, Pashupatinath temple.
+After sightseeing at Kathmandu Durbar Square, you’ll move to the sacred site for Hindus, Pashupatinath Temple.
 The temple lies on the bank of the Bagmati River.
-It is also a world UNESCO heritage site.
+It is also a UNESCO World Heritage Site.
 The temple is not only for pilgrimage purposes but also a tourist destination.
-You will be pleased to explore the Pashupatinath area as it will provide you peace of mind.
+You will be pleased to explore the Pashupatinath area, as it will provide you with peace of mind.

 Kathmandu sightseeing concludes with a visit to Boudhanath temple, another UNESCO heritage site and the largest Buddhist Stupa in Nepal.
 The stupa is beautifully built with a dome-shaped structure and decorated with mandalas, statues, and colorful prayer flags.
 It is a significant attraction.
 Furthermore, the surrounding monastery and butter lamp ceremony add to its beauty.